haihala/modman/README.md

 ## GUI tutorial

-When one opens the gui, one can see two fields, two buttons and a top bar with a few buttons.
+When one opens the GUI, one can see two fields, two buttons and a top bar with a few buttons.
 Here I will go through what everything does, so every user can learn to use the tool.

 ### Mod list:
 The list on the left.
 Lists the modpacks curretly installed in the modpacks folder.